Having concerns about a merchant charge to your debit card? See a charge you don't recognize, and you think it may be fraudulent?

 Scammers may also attempt to steal your login information, tricking you into revealing access codes so they can sign into your account without your knowledge.
 Never share your access code, whether it’s to verify an account, request a refund, or for any other reason.

 Be cautious of scammers posing as bank representatives who may urge you to transfer money to another account to “protect” your money.
-Remember, legitimate institutions will never ask you to transfer money to yourself or to anyone else for security purposes.
+Remember, legitimate financial institutions will never ask you to transfer money to yourself or to anyone else for security purposes.

 Stay alert and always verify the legitimacy of payment requests before acting.

-Watch for warning signs, such as: Too-good-to-be-true offers: If something seems too good to be true, it probably is
+Watch for warning signs, such as: Too-good-to-be-true offers: If something seems too good to be true, it probably is.

 Don’t send money to strangers: Never send money or share account details with someone you don’t know or a company you can’t verify.